 Gluten free coconut oatmeal chocolate chip cookies are chewy, delicious, and so easy to make!
-These allergy friendly cookies are perfect for packing in lunch boxes.
+These allergy friendly cookies are perfect for a holiday cookie party or bake sale.

-This is a really easy recipe for gluten free coconut oatmeal chocolate chip cookies are very easy to make – they’re so simple, and so delicious!
+These gluten free coconut oatmeal chocolate chip cookies are very easy to make – they’re so simple, and so delicious!
 I love chocolate and coconut together, and the little bit of sea salt on top makes these simple cookies stand out.

-These coconut oatmeal chocolate chip cookies make a regular appearance at our house…there’s something about them that makes them just a little too easy to eat!
+These coconutty chocolate chip cookies make a regular appearance at our house…there’s something about them that makes them just a little too easy to eat!
 Enjoy these treats at a holiday cookie party – these would be great on a dessert table with some gluten free shortbread and chocolate oatmeal lace cookies.